 From this verse it appears that God returned only a portion of the tribe of Levi, and most of the tribes of Judah and Benjamin back to the Promised Land.
 At the time of Christ, the northern region of the Promised Land was called Samaria.
 The Samaritans and the “Jews” from Judah were at odds with each other.
 Israel was again dispersed in A.D.
 70 when the Romans destroyed Jerusalem because Jesus was not recognized as the Messiah (Luke 19:43-44).

-None of the tribes are lost because people from each of the tribes were living in the southern kingdom, the Kingdom of Judah, at the time the Assyrian army deported the northern kingdom, the Kingdom of Israel.
-Here is a list of all of the tribes of Israel from the book of Revelation.
+None of the tribes are lost because some people from each of the tribes were living in the southern kingdom, the Kingdom of Judah, at the time the Assyrian army deported the northern kingdom, the Kingdom of Israel.

 Now when we come to 2 Chronicles 15:9; 30:18; and 34:6, we discover that people from the tribes of Ephraim (son of Joseph), Manasseh, Issachar, Zebulun, Naphatli, Simeon, and “from all the remnant of Israel” are present in the Kingdom of Judah.
 That means men, women, and children from each of the northern ten tribes were living in the southern kingdom at the time the Assyrians invaded the northern kingdom.
 Those living in the southern kingdom were not taken captive and deported by the Assyrians.
 They were taken to Babylon.
 This means that the ten tribes were not lost.
 At least some of them lived in the kingdom of Judah.